seeren/router/README.md

   }
 }
 ```
-This route above provide ACME\Controller\Dummy for a request corresponding to the path and the method declared
+This route above provide ACME\Controller\Error for a request corresponding to the path and the method declared

 ## Dispatcher Usage